Skip to content

 """

-Interactive widget for visualizing the effect of edge fading on a 3D volume.
+Launches an interactive tool to tune parameters for edge fading (vignetting) on a 3D volume.

 Args:

-axis (int, optional): The axis along which to apply the fading.
+axis (int, optional): The axis alignment for the mask geometry (relevant for cylindrical fading).
 Defaults to 0.

 Returns: